-Green and roasted coffee has a great percentage of chlorogenic acid in it.
-The chlorogenic acid is a phenol compound, and it is one of the major antioxidants out there.
+Green and roasted coffee have a great percentage of chlorogenic acid in it.
+Chlorogenic acid is a phenol compound, and it is one of the major antioxidants out there.
 It acts as an antibacterial and anti-inflammatory agent in the body.

 The chlorogenic acid contains some lactones and this has been found to tackle diabetes in the body.
 Green coffee has been said to the primary source of Chlorogenic acid.
 Research has shown that Chlorogenic acid reduces fat deposition in rats and increases their rate of metabolism.

 The Melanoidin that is present in coffee is the cause of the special smell that comes from it during roasting.
 This compound is also responsible for the brown color of coffee.